-Online Communications Graduate Schools
+Online Communications and Journalism Graduate Degree School Programs

 Online journalism graduate programs aim to teach the art of communicating ideas to any audience.
 Some online journalism and communications programs focus on creating top content for specialties like broadcast journalism, photojournalism, or local reporting.
 Others might look at journalism as a whole and survey multiple types of writing.